regolith-linux/regolith-linux.github.io/content/en/_index.md

 {{< /blocks/section >}}
 {{< blocks/section color="orange">}}
 ### <i class="fas fa-info-circle pr-3"></i>What Makes Regolith Different

-- Provides GNOME's system management features with [i3-wm](https://i3wm.org/)'s productive workflow.
+- Delivers a desktop with a functional yet minimal user interface that can be customized and expanded as needed.
-- Enables new users a fast and fun way to try out a [tiling window manager](https://opensource.com/article/18/8/i3-tiling-window-manager).
+- Provides GNOME's system management features with <a class="text-light bg-dark" href="https://i3wm.org/">i3-wm</a>'s productive workflow.
-- Supports [easy customization](https://github.com/regolith-linux/regolith-desktop/wiki/Customize) and [ricing](https://www.reddit.com/r/unixporn/) via a consistent [Xresource configuration](https://github.com/regolith-linux/regolith-styles/blob/master/Xresources/root).
+- Enables new users a fast and fun way to try out a <a class="text-light bg-dark" href="https://opensource.com/article/18/8/i3-tiling-window-manager">tiling window manager</a>.
-- Relies on [Ubuntu's app store](https://snapcraft.io/store) and package repositories for a large, high quality selection of software.
+- Supports <a class="text-light bg-dark" href="https://github.com/regolith-linux/regolith-desktop/wiki/Customize">easy customization</a> and <a class="text-light bg-dark" href="https://www.reddit.com/r/unixporn">ricing</a> via a consistent <a class="text-light bg-dark" href="https://github.com/regolith-linux/regolith-styles/blob/master/Xresources/root">Xresource configuration</a>.
-- Delivers a desktop with small set of UI features that can be customized and expanded as needed.
+- Relies on <a class="text-light bg-dark" href="https://snapcraft.io/store">Ubuntu's app store</a> and <a class="text-light bg-dark" href="https://packages.ubuntu.com/">package repositories</a> for a large, high quality selection of software.
 - Built to be taken apart.
 Swap in your own UI components easily.
 - Ships with a toggle overlay of basic keybindings to make getting started easier.
-- Provides a [build script](https://github.com/regolith-linux/regolith-builder/blob/master/build.sh) and [package metadata](https://github.com/regolith-linux/regolith-builder/blob/master/package-model.json) to allow users to easily fork the desktop environment and distribution.
+- Provides a <a class="text-light bg-dark" href="https://github.com/regolith-linux/regolith-builder/blob/master/build.sh">build script</a> and <a class="text-light bg-dark" href="https://github.com/regolith-linux/regolith-builder/blob/master/package-model.json">package metadata</a> to allow users to easily fork the desktop environment and distribution.
 {{< /blocks/section >}}
 {{< blocks/section color="white">}}
 ### <i class="fas fa-user-friends pr-3"></i>Credits